fhiso/legacy-format/serialisation.md

 {.note} In particular, precise meaning of *string*, *character*, *whitespace* and *term* are given in [Basic Concepts].

+Certain facilities in this standard are described as **deprecated**, which is a warning that they may be removed from a future version of this standard.
+This has no bearing on whether a *conformant* application must implement the facility: they may be *required*, *recommended* or *optional* as described in this standard.

 Indented text in grey or coloured boxes does not form a normative part of this standard, and is labelled as either an example or a note.